isomerpages/cpf-govbenefits/_am-i-eligible/Assurance Package Cash.md

 description: ""
 ---
 ### Assurance Package (AP) Cash Payouts ###
-<font style="font-size:17px"> Every Singaporean aged 21 years and above will receive cash payouts amounting to between $700 to $1,600, depending on his/her income and property ownership (see Table 1).
+<font style="font-size:17px"> Every Singaporean aged 21 years and above will receive cash payouts of $700 to $1,600, depending on his/her income and property ownership.
 The payouts will be disbursed over five years, from 2022 to 2026.
 <br><br>
-To receive the <b>AP Cash Payouts</b> , you must fulfil the following criteria:<br><br>
+To receive the <b>AP Cash Payouts</b> , you must fulfill the following criteria:<br><br>
 i.
 You must be a Singapore citizen, residing in Singapore;<br>
 ii.
 You must be aged 21 and above in the reference year (see Table 1).<br>
 <br><br>
-You may login to the <a href="https://www.govpayouts.gov.sg/cds/gstv/login" class="hyperlink">e-services</a> to view your eligibility for the upcoming AP Cash Payout. <br><br><br>
+You may login to the <a href="https://www.govpayouts.gov.sg/cds/gstv/login" class="hyperlink">e-services</a> to view your eligibility for the AP Cash Payout. <br><br><br>
 <br><br>

 <b>Common terms related to the AP Cash Payouts’ eligibility criteria</b><br><br>